Skip to content

 • --config FILE -- use a build configuration file

-• --output DIR -- output directory for built assets (required when building)
+• --output DIR -- output directory for built assets (optional)

 • --arch aarch64|x86_64 -- target architecture